Effective supervision is a key element in the learning experience for research higher degree candidates.

 - Review and evaluate your practice.

-All exemptions from the mandatory programs will be dealt with on a case-by-case basis and will be approved in accordance to the University's Mandatory Induction Guidelines
+All exemptions from the mandatory programs will be determined on a case-by-case basis in accordance with the University's Mandatory Induction Guidelines.

-This workshop series is offered by the Office of Graduate Research for research higher degrees supervisors.
-These one hour sessions give RHD supervisors an opportunity to learn about current RHD issues, impacts of legislation and policy and best practice approaches to supervision and RHD student administration.
+This workshop series is offered by the Office of Graduate Research for RHD supervisors.
+These one hour sessions provide an opportunity to learn about current RHD issues, impacts of legislation and policy and best practice approaches to supervision and RHD student administration.
 We are also pleased to announce that Supervisors who attend three of these one-hour workshops will meet their professional development requirement to retain their place on the Register of RHD Supervisors.